Haritronic909/Idea-Tank/Robotics/Rubik's Cube bot/README.md

 ### [Link for httplib2 library for python](https://github.com/httplib2/httplib2)
 ### [Link for kociemba library for python](https://github.com/muodov/kociemba)

+Use the Color_Detect.py file to scan all six faces

 Put httplib2 folder and the other files in the same directory.
 Burn the C file stepper_final_cube to esp8266 Nodemcu module Change SSID and password in the program